 Why should you Assess the Risk?

-When it comes to assessing the risks in a business, one of the toughest parts of the process is identifying how much risk actually exists.
+When you need to assess the risk in a business, one of the toughest parts of the process is identifying how much risk actually exists.

 In this masterclass, we will show you how to assess the risk in your workplace environment.

-Once you are confident to assess the risk, you will be on your way to sufficiently managing the risks within your business.
+Once you are confident enough to assess the risk, you will be on your way to sufficiently managing health and safety within your business.

 This step in the risk assessment process is vitally important – you have identify the significant hazards, now it’s time to assess the risk.